"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model

 In the light of the said, the task to ascertain the look of this vacuum manifold becomes very important.
 The investigations about the NO model \cite{No} are not the immediate goal of the present study, but some outlines and conjectures concerning this model will be helpful for us in understanding of processes taking place in QCD if stand on the Abelian dominance viewpoint \cite{Suzuki}.

 From our previous discussion about the liquid helium II theory, some analogies suggest concerning the origin of NO vortices in the Abelian Higgs model \cite{No}.
 First of all, from the topological point of view, NO vortices, as a particular case of thread topological defects, would be associated with the "discrete" vacuum geometry should be assumed for the appropriate degeneration space.
 Such degeneration space (vacuum manifold) can be obtained in the way similar to that in which the discrete vacuum manifold $\tilde R$ has been got in the rested liquid helium II specimen case.
-And again, as in the rested liquid helium II specimen case, the degeneration space in the NO model \cite{No}, coincides to within an isomorphism with the quite separate set we have denoted above as $\tilde U$ (on the other hand, the alone this discrete set $\tilde U$ can be treated as the residual gauge symmetry group in the NO model \cite{No}).